CEU-Economics-and-Business/2022-01-10-ECBS-5241-Coding-for-Economists/_extras/assignment.md

 > The deadline is 11pm (Vienna time) on Friday, **January 8**.

-Show all your work in a GitHub repository.
+Show all your work in a public GitHub repository.
 (Please start a new one.)
 Submit the link to your repository to complete the assignment.
+(If your data is too large to add to GitHub or you want to keep it private, please give very specific instructions about how we can get it.)

 ## Learning Outcomes to Demonstrate
 1. Understand folder structure.
 Perform operations on files in different folders.